Our Focus:

 Reaching Reasonable Visitation Plans

-At Carrie Warner, Attorney at Law, we recognize that every family is unique, which is why we strive to deliver customized visitation plans that work for your family.
-We take the time to understand your family's dynamics and schedules, and work towards a plan that both parents can be happy with.
+At Carrie Warner, Attorney at Law, we recognize that every family is unique, so we strive to deliver customized visitation plans that work for your family.
+We take the time to understand your family's dynamics and schedules and work towards a plan with which both parents can be happy.

-We can help you develop a thorough and effective visitation plan that takes into consideration:
+We can help you develop a thorough and effective visitation plan that takes into consideration the following:

 • Parenting time during the week, holidays, and school vacation breaks